 HR-1509 : Still Just a Bill

-• Effective Date: The changes will take effect three years after the bill is enacted.
+The bill’s changes take effect three years after enactment.

 Action Timeline